ryanzhou/pivotal_stocks/README.md

 * **Data Explorer**: The built-in Data Explorer allows users to sort and search data interactively, using JavaScript.
 * **Filter Predicates**: Users can build pivot tables with 10 different filter predicates.
 Making filters like "Market Cap >= 5000000" or "Company Name contains 'Bank'" possible.
 * **Meaningfulness Detection**: Pivotal Stocks will return an error if the combination of Pivot Table parameters doesn't make meaningful sense.
-* **Pivot Chart**: In Pivot Stocks, Pivot Charts are derived from Pivot Tables of the same parameters.
+* **Pivot Chart**: In Pivotal Stocks, Pivot Charts are derived from Pivot Tables of the same parameters.
 Available in bar chart and pie chart format, Pivot Charts allow users to visualise any generated Pivot Table.
 * **Bubble Chart**: Bubble Chart offers the best way to explore data visually with multiple dimensions of information.
-In Pivot Stocks, P/E Ratio, Dividend Yield, Market Cap and Sector of almost all ASX companies can all be viewed in a single screen.
+In Pivotal Stocks, P/E Ratio, Dividend Yield, Market Cap and Sector of almost all ASX companies can all be viewed in a single screen.
-* **Observations**: Pivot Stocks includes 5 examples of applying Pivot Table parameters to get useful output.
+* **Observations**: Pivotal Stocks includes 5 examples of applying Pivot Table parameters to get useful output.
 Each example includes a link to the relevant Pivot Table, and also the appropriate Pivot Chart based on the context.
 * **Natural Language Titles**: Even though database columns are named in short-codes (such as `franking_bin`), Pivotal Stocks automatically translates column names to user-friendly English words (such as "Franking % (Bins)").
 This way, chart titles can be automatically generated (e.g. "Average of Dividend Yield by Franking % (Bins) and Sector when ASX200 Constituent = True").
 * **SQL Queries**: All Pivot Tables are generated directly by querying the database with constructed SQL queries that don't depend on the `pivot` SQL function (which isn't supported in SQLite).